-I was picked up by my son, Ethan, after which we drove to Penngrove (in Sonoma County), to the home that he and wife Flo had recently purchased.
+I was picked up at the airport by my son, Ethan, after which we drove to Penngrove (in Sonoma County), to the home that he and wife Flo had recently purchased.
 A beautiful home in the country!
 Kathy joined me there, driving our van up from Simi Valley, where she had attended her high school 50th reunion.

 And Ethan had filled the bird feeders.

 While there, Kathy and I visited Point Reyes National Seashore.

 Next up was Yosemite!
 Here are some scenes from the Tioga Rd.